Migrate Fit Assessment is now Migration Center discovery client CLI

 ./mfit report --format html --target-platform containers --full >

 Fit assessment of JBoss and Apache 2 applications

-The Migrate Fit Assessment tool can assess JBoss and Apache 2 applications fit for containerization to GKE, Anthos, and Cloud Run platforms.
+The Migrate Fit Assessment tool can assess JBoss and Apache 2 applications fit for containerization to GKE, GKE Enterprise, and Cloud Run platforms.
 To learn more about JBoss and Apache 2 containerization, see the Migrate to Containers 1.14.0 release notes.

 Guest level collection without the need for root permission

 Updated the Migrate Fit Assessment collection scripts for Linux to enable